 The best months for birding at the preserve are April through September.
 Spring weather is unpredictable, though usually cool and dry.
 Early summer is generally dry and warm.
 In July and August, brief afternoon rainstorms can be a daily occurrence.
 Fall days are cool and bright.
 Occasional snows from late November through late March bring a dramatic change in the scenery.

 A spring-fed stream, northeast orientation, and high canyon walls provide Ramsey Canyon with a moist, cool environment unusual in the desert Southwest.
 Water-loving plants such as sycamores, maples, and columbines line the banks of Ramsey Creek, often growing within a few feet of cacti, yucca, and agaves.
 Communities ranging from semi-desert grassland to pine-fir forest are found within the vicinity of Ramsey Canyon Preserve.

 Ramsey Canyon and the Upper San Pedro River Basin are situated within the Apache Highlands ecoregion, which encompasses central and southeastern Arizona, southwest New Mexico, and the northern Sierra Occidental of Mexico.

 Visiting the Preserve

 Ramsey Canyon Preserve offers guided walks from March through November on an easy, shady trail.
 Guides share the lively natural and cultural history of the canyon, and explain why the canyon is rich in wildlife.
 You’ll likely spot a few deer, hummingbirds, reptiles, and insects.
-The preserve is open all year, closed Tuesdays and Wednesdays and Thanksgiving, Christmas, and New Year’s Day. $6 per person, $3 for Nature Conservancy members, free admission for children under 16.
+The preserve is open all year, closed Tuesdays and Wednesdays and Thanksgiving, Christmas, and New Year’s Day. $8 per person, $5 for Nature Conservancy members and Cochise County residents, free admission for children under 13.
 Click here for a map.